The Complement System and Our Approach

 The complement system is a central component of the innate immune system.
-Dysregulation of the complement system is considered central to a seemingly diverse set of diseases ranging from ocular indications such as dry age-related macular degeneration (dry AMD) to transplant rejection, ischemia/reperfusion injury, sepsis and other systemic inflammatory response syndromes (SIRS), lupus nephritis, and several rare hemolytic diseases.
+Dysregulation of the complement system is considered central to a seemingly diverse set of diseases ranging from ocular indications such as dry age-related macular degeneration (dry AMD) to transplant rejection, ischemia/reperfusion injury, sepsis and other systemic inflammatory response syndromes (SIRS), lupus nephritis, and several rare hemolytic diseases such as Paroxysmal nocturnal Hemoglobinuria (PNH) and Atypical hemolytic-uremic syndrome (aHUS).

 Ra believes that its family of peptide C5 inhibitors can be used in a number of life-threatening or debilitating conditions for which there are no effective therapies.
 In particular, there is a critical need for the development of therapeutic agents able to inhibit the damage caused by the recruitment of inflammatory cells and the formation of the MAC without disturbing beneficial contributions from upstream elements of the complement system such as C3-mediated bacterial opsonization.